"I had a blast," he told Scout.com about the weekend trip.

-Melvin, who emerged as the defensive line's MVP of the camp, said he was proud of his individual performance this weekend.
+Melvin, who emerged as the defensive line's MVP of the game, said he was proud of his individual performance this weekend.

 As far as his recruiting process goes, Melvin has made it clear that he has two leaders: Arizona and UCLA.